 - (void)touchesBegan:(NSSet<UITouch *> *)touches withEvent:(nullable UIEvent *)event; - (void)touchesMoved:(NSSet<UITouch *> *)touches withEvent:(nullable UIEvent *)event; - (void)touchesEnded:(NSSet<UITouch *> *)touches withEvent:(nullable UIEvent *)event; - (void)touchesCancelled:(NSSet<UITouch *> *)touches withEvent:(nullable UIEvent *)event;

-- Do nothing ( not to overload above method ).
+- Do nothing ( not to overload the above method ).

-- Handle some of it, and leave the rest to other objects ( Call super object related method at the end of each override method ).
+- Handle some of it, and leave the rest to other objects ( Call super object’s related method at the end of each overridden method ).

-- Process the event alone ( Do not call super object related method when override method ).
+- Process the event alone ( Do not call super object’s related method when override method ).

-If the first responder doesn’t handle anything, or handle parts and then call the super method, The event will be sent through a chain style response path which is called response chain.
+- If the first responder doesn’t handle anything, or handle parts and then calls the super method, the event will be sent through a chain-style response path which is called a response chain.
 This event is forwarded along the following path.